To receive this newsletter via email every two weeks - send a request to email@example.com

 Sonic Locker Room Radio Show

 Each week a sport or activity is featured on the Sonic Locker Room Radio Show.
 We are proud to be one of 17 metro high schools to be a part of the program.
 The Harrisonville Wildcats edition airs on Mondays at 4:45 p.m. on 1030 AM or you can listen to archived shows online at www.soniclockerroom.com.
-This week's show features Students of the Month from HHS.
+This week's show features Wildcat swimming.

 Art in Our Community

-Board of EducationThe Board of Education will meet on Tuesday, November 21 at 7 p.m. at the District Administrative Offices, 503 S. Lexington.
-Agenda items will include...
+Board of EducationThe Board of Education will meet on Tuesday, January 16 at 7 p.m. at the District Administrative Offices, 503 S. Lexington.
+Agenda items will include....

 The full agenda for each meeting is posted the Friday before at the following link - http://www.boarddocs.com/mo/hcass/Board.nsf/Public.
 You can also visit this link to see board action immediately following the meeting.